-The brass case in crisp, slightly worn condition, the crystal with a few fine scratches, the card remaining straight and crisp, finding north easily.
+The brass case in crisp, slightly worn condition, the crystal with a few casting flaws, the card remaining straight and crisp, finding north easily.
 It is noteworthy that these cards were almost all manufactured from re-cycled documents such as sales ledgers, in this case an advert or flyer for medical treatments.

 The highly respected maker Richard Patten (1792-1865) began his career manufacturing mathematical instruments in 1813 in New York, where he advertised himself as the “only Manufacturer of Sextants & Quadrants in New York.”
 From 1840 onwards, he left New York to work in Washington and thence to Baltimore, and was active in the production of nautical charts and guides.
 Patten ranks among the most prominent producers and importers of a wide variety of instruments in America in the first half of the 19th century, and his works are known for their elegant engraving.

 A truly wonderful antique compass from this rarely seen maker.
 Inspected, checked and conserved, certainly a lot for the compass collector and connoisseur alike.